awsdocs/amazon-s3-userguide/doc_source/olap-create.md

    aws cloudformation deploy --template-file s3objectlambda_defaultconfig.yaml \
     --stack-name AWS CloudFormation stack name --parameter-overrides ObjectLambdaAccessPointName=Object Lambda access point name \
      SupportingAccessPointName=Amazon S3 access point S3BucketName=Amazon S3 bucket \
-     LambdaFunctionS3BucketName=Amazon S3 bucket containing your Lambda package LambdaFunctionS3Key=Lambda object key LambdaFunctionS3ObjectVersion=Lambda object version --capabilities capability_IAM
+     LambdaFunctionS3BucketName=Amazon S3 bucket containing your Lambda package LambdaFunctionS3Key=Lambda object key LambdaFunctionS3ObjectVersion=Lambda object version LambdaFunctionRuntime=Lambda function runtime --capabilities capability_IAM
    ```

-For more information on modifying the AWS CloudFormation template's default configuration, see [Using an AWS CloudFormation template to automate S3 Object Lambda setup](olap-using-cfn-template.md)\.
+For more information about modifying the AWS CloudFormation template's default configuration, see [Using an AWS CloudFormation template to automate S3 Object Lambda setup](olap-using-cfn-template.md)\.

 **To create an Object Lambda access point using the AWS CLI**

-The following example creates an Object Lambda access point named `my-object-lambda-ap` for the bucket `DOC-EXAMPLE-BUCKET1` in account `111122223333`\.
-This example assumes that a standard access point named `example-ap` has already been created\.
+The following example creates an Object Lambda access point named *`my-object-lambda-ap`* for the bucket *`DOC-EXAMPLE-BUCKET1`* in the account *`111122223333`*\.
+This example assumes that a standard access point named *`example-ap`* has already been created\.
 For information about creating a standard access point, see [Creating access points](creating-access-points.md)\.

 This example uses the AWS prebuilt function `compress`\.
 For example AWS Lambda functions, see [Using AWS built Lambda functions](olap-examples.md)\.

 1. Create a bucket\.
-In this example, we will use `DOC-EXAMPLE-BUCKET1`\.
+In this example, we will use *`DOC-EXAMPLE-BUCKET1`*\.
 For information about creating buckets, see [Creating a bucket](create-bucket-overview.md)\.

 1. Create a standard access point and attach it to your bucket\.
-In this example, we will use `example-ap`\.
+In this example, we will use *`example-ap`*\.
 For information about creating standard access points, see [Creating access points](creating-access-points.md)

-1. Create a Lambda function in your account that you would like to use to transform your S3 object\.
+1. Create a Lambda function in your account that you would like to use to transform your Amazon S3 object\.
 See [Using Lambda with the AWS CLI](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-awscli.html) in the *AWS Lambda Developer Guide*\.
 You can also use an AWS prebuilt Lambda function\.

 1. Create a JSON configuration file named `my-olap-configuration.json`\.
 In this configuration, provide the supporting access point and Lambda function ARN created in the previous steps\.
 **Example**